 I presented a number of shows from the Clifton Flats.
 We were getting out absolutely miles and it was only going to be a matter of time.
 I was absolutely terrified; as a teacher I knew if I was ‘apprehended by the authorities’ it wouldn’t look good for me – and I knew that because of that I would probably make a good ‘scalp’ to use as an ‘example’.
 I don’t think it was coincidence that the bust which finished Horizon as a pirate station happened the night I was due on air.’

 After the end of Horizon, Steve and Paul Jenner went legit, running a number of RSL stations, before applying for a full time ILR license.
-They have since written a book about their exploits including a section on Horizon Radio.
+They have since written a book about their exploits including a section on Horizon Radio, and a 2nd book about pirate radio in Nottingham 1986-1996.
 See links below for more details:

 To save any item from this list then Right Click and ‘Save Target As…’